LucasDelfino92/morrowindsharp/modlist.md

   - This mod is incorrectly packaged.
     - Expand the **Data Files** folder.
     - Drag the **mwse** folder into the mod's root directory in MO2.
+- [**Magicka Based Skill Progression**](https://www.nexusmods.com/morrowind/mods/48330) by JaceyS: spellcasting skills advance based on the amount of Magicka spent, rather than the number of spell casts.
 - [**Marksman Rebalanced**](https://www.nexusmods.com/morrowind/mods/46715) by Merlord: takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.
   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.